omarzaibm/FlaskProject/README.md

 ![image](https://user-images.githubusercontent.com/98025347/162748444-42ff9530-8238-4d65-baaa-4162df979e87.png)

 ### Unit Tests
 pytests Testing was used for this project with an overall coverage of 86.%, 102 lines of code were tested and 14 were untested, due to time constraints.
-I firsted tested the end point responses to my routes, with the aim of recieving a status_code 200, these were to ensure all end points and routes were correctley functioning.
+I first tested the end point responses to my routes, with the aim of recieving a status_code 200, these were to ensure all end points and routes were correctley functioning.

 I also used similar testing through postman, which acted as a pseudo frontend (see below)